An Introduction:

 What should the relationship between brand and audience look like when trust has become the rarest currency?

 These questions keep us sharp.
-They help make sense of complexity and point us toward what's next.
+They help make sense of complexity and point toward what matters.

-As Bruno Munari once said: Everything we see communicates something.³ Every surface, every sound, every encounter is part of how we come to understand ourselves, and each other.
+As Bruno Munari once said: Everything we see communicates something.2 Every surface, every encounter is part of how we come to understand ourselves, and each other.

 Somewhere—Something remains a space to keep exploring.
-To ask better questions.
-To create identities that belong to the future as much as to the present.
+To ask sharper questions.
+To build identities that belong to the future as much as to the present.

 Thanks for being here.